Kasoor: Plot

 Shekhar goes to Simran's house to convince her to take his case.
 Simran tells Shekhar that she'll defend him only if she is convinced that he is innocent.
-Simran is battling inner demons over a case in which she got a man convicted for crime he had not committed.
+Simran is battling inner demons over a case in which she got a man convicted for a crime he had not committed.
 Her guilt increases when she learns that the innocent man had committed suicide in custody.

 While representing Shekhar, whom she considers innocent, Simran falls in love with him – a part of Shekhar's plan to win her trust.
-They end up having intimate, passionate and sensual sex.
-Throughout the case a mysterious man sends clues to Simran which helps her prove Shekhar's innocence.
-It is revealed that Shekhar was having an affair with another woman and his wife Priti was having an affair with Jimmy Parena.
-When Simran learns this she is heartbroken and decides to leave the case but Amit tells her to keep fighting the case.
+They end up spending the night together.
+Throughout the case, a mysterious man sends clues to Simran, which helps her prove Shekhar's innocence.
+It is revealed that Shekhar was having an affair with another woman, and his wife Priti was having an affair with Jimmy Pereira.
+When Simran learns this, she is heartbroken and decides to leave the case, but Amit tells her to keep fighting the case.
 After the court declares Shekhar innocent, Simran spends the night with Shekhar at his house.
 The next morning, while opening his closet, she finds a typewriter hidden between sheets.

 The typewriter proved to be the one the mysterious man used to write clue letters to Simran with earlier.
 Simran realizes this because the typed letters all have a flyaway 't' on them.

 Simran realizes that Shekhar is the murderer and the mysterious man who wrote the letters to her.
 She then contacts Inspector Lokhande about the typewriter.
 He tells her to come to the police station with the typewriter.
-She continuously ignores Shekhar who asks her for dinner.
+She continuously ignores Shekhar, who asks her for dinner.
 Shekhar realizes that Simran knows the truth.
-Shekhar quickly reaches her house and tries to kill her but Simran kills him in self-defense and reconciles with Amit.
+Shekhar quickly reaches her house and tries to kill her, but Simran kills him in self-defense and reconciles with Amit.